jdav-dev/invisible_threads/README.md

 a Postmark server.
 The whole thing is deployed to [Fly.io](https://fly.io/).
 A minimal setup let me focus on Postmark's offerings.

 Threaded email conversations depend on specific headers.
-I set the "Message-ID" header on the introduction email to a known value.
+I set the `Message-ID` header on the introduction email to a known value.
 On subsequent emails, I set the `In-Reply-To` and `References` headers to the same message ID.